GoJanhavi/userAccountActivationFAQ/README.md

 6. Test System Environment should be able to perform CRUD operation on Answers.
 >Note: update localhost in ".env" file with your local host server address, e.g. http://localhost:8000/

->P.S.: Local server should be up and running to run dusk test.
+>P.S.: Local server should be up and running to execute dusk test cases.

 ##